e271828e/Flight.jl/docs/notes/design/framework_spec.md

 Dual-seeded sweep yielding `r` (value parts) and `J` (partials) together.
 No convergence → no commit → the sim is bit-for-bit untouched, including "never initialized" — today's warn-but-assign is structurally impossible.

+**The commit, in full.** The committed solution is applied as an `init!` in every respect: `override(baseline, solution)` through boundary zero — §16.6 pre-write slot totality, §16.5's sequence, guards at commit — with the harmonic grid anchored at `trim!`'s own `t0` argument (default `0.0`, the same default as `init!`'s: one rule for both init-service entry points), and the recording registers cleared exactly as §12.11 states for `init!` — trace, log, and any batches still in staging cells.
+A fresh recording starting at its own anchor is the batch register's natural shape; fly-then-retrim keeps continuity explicitly — `capture` returns `(condition, t)` separately for exactly this (§16.1), so the resumed spelling is `trim!(sim, problem; baseline = c, t0 = t)`.

 **The report, not an exception.** `trim!` returns a structured `TrimReport`: converged flag, solution NamedTuple (guess-shaped —